ray-project/ray/doc/source/data/faq.rst

   GPU-based training) and batch inference (CPU-based preprocessing and GPU-based batch inference).
-* You want to do streaming data loading and processing in order to keep the size of the working set small; see previous FAQ on how to do streaming data loading and processing.
+* You want to do streaming data loading and processing in order to keep the size of the working set small; see previous FAQ on
+  :ref:`how to do streaming data loading and processing <datasets_streaming_faq>`.
 * You want to decrease the time-to-first-batch (latency) for a certain operation at the end of your workload.
 This is the case for training and inference since this prevents GPUs from being idle (which is costly), and can be advantageous for some other